openghg/openghg/doc/source/packaging.rst

 Packaging releases
 ==================

-Pack and Doc is now fully tested and deployed using GitHub actions.
+OpenGHG is now fully tested and deployed using GitHub actions.
 The development process should be;

-* New features are developed on feature branches, called ``feature-{feature}``, either in the `devel OpenGHG repository <https://github.com/openghg/openghg>`__ for authorised developers, or in personal forks for new developers.
+* New features are developed on feature branches, called ``feature-{feature}``, either in the `devel OpenGHG repository <https://github.com/openghg/openghg>`__ for authorised developers.
-* Bug fixes or issue fixes are developed on fix branches, called ``fix-issue-{number}`` (again in either the main repository or forks).
+* Bug fixes or issue fixes are developed on fix branches, called ``fix-issue-{number}``.
 * Pull requests are issued from these branches to ``devel``.
 All merge conflicts must be fixed in the branch and all tests must pass before the pull request can be merged into ``devel``.